-Travel Guide for Travelling Throughout all the Regions of Spain
+Travel Guide for Travelling Across all the Regions of Spain

 Spain is connected to the European continent at the French border, but when you travel in Spain you realize that in many ways it feels more like North Africa.
 The Iberian Peninsula stretches away from northern Europe into the Mediterranean and nearly touches Morocco.
 The Moors crossed into Spain from Morocco and for centuries occupied most of the country.
 They left their mosques, their palaces, and their poetry behind.

 Spain is exotic and awe-inspiring.
 It has Roman ruins, Moorish fortresses, and early Christian cathedrals.
 The landscape is ruggedly beautiful, the traditions are colorful, and Spain’s museums inspire tourism with some of the greatest art collections in the world.

 Madrid is a cosmopolitan city with tremendous works of art, elegant restaurants, and trendy clubs, so it is logical that most people traveling in Spain try to make a stop in Madrid.
 The most picturesque section of Madrid is the old quarter.
 A labyrinth of narrow streets lies between the Puerta del Sol and the Royal Palace, each with a sign depicting an activity that distinguished the street in the past; for instance, Pasadizo del Panecillo has a picture of friars distributing bread to the poor.
 To the east of the Royal Palace is Plaza de Oriente, with its magnificent statue of Philip IV created by Diego Velázquez.
 Have a glass of sangria in the Plaza Mayor, near the palace: You will be surrounded by 17th-century buildings with balconies and arches.